stephnitis/screen-reader/README.md

 ### About

 This is a project dedicated to learning more about technology designed for accessibility.

+### Key terms

+- Focus: selecting an element and directing keyboard elements to that selected element
+  - critical, how users reach all the interactive controls in our application
+  - navigated via tab or tab-shift keys on keyboard
+- Tab-order is the order that elements are focused in the document
+  - inferred by the DOM ordering of your mark-up
+- Not all elements are focusable: non interactive elements

 ### Resources